maryhowell/Unraveled/README.md

 ### Item Listings

-Users can browse the latest items from the home page or all the patterns from the All Patterns page.
-When a user clicks on an item, he/she will be directed to the item page, where the user can read all the reviews for that item.
-An example of an item page is shown below:
+Users can browse the latest patterns from the home page or all the patterns from the All Patterns page.
+When a user clicks on an pattern, he/she will be directed to the pattern item page, where the user can read all the reviews for that pattern.
+An example of an pattern item page is shown below:

 ![Item](https://github.com/maryhowell/Unraveled/blob/master/app/assets/images/image.png)

 ### Reviews

-When a user makes an account he/she has access to review forms for a knitting pattern.
-When the user submits a review for an pattern, he/she is directed to the page for that item and his/her review can be seen on that page.
+When a user makes an account he/she has access to review a knitting pattern.
+When the user submits a review for an pattern they can immediately see the review above with out refreshing the page.
 Below are examples of an item page and an item page with a newly submitted review by a user named 'Jessica':

 ![Review](https://github.com/maryhowell/Unraveled/blob/master/app/assets/images/review.png)